 We note that since inception of the IJB there has been significant change in membership.
-We included this as a low risk area in the 2017-18 report, and membership changes have continued, albeit at a slower rate, throughout 2019-20.
-Only three members have continued in office during 2019-20, with five new members.
+We included this as a low risk area in the 2017-18 report, and membership changes have continued.
+However the turnover of staff through 2020-21 has been far lower; 15 members have continued in office during 2020-21, with three new members, none of whom are voting members of the Board.

 Member instability affects the Board's ability (through understanding and experience) and capacity, to fully scrutinise, challenge and support management.
-It also inherently takes time for members to fully understand the IJB and its activities.
+It also inherently takes time for members to fully understand the IJB and itsactivities.

 Management ensures that new members are appropriately trained, as highlighted on page 16.
-Although we have not identified deficiencies in member scrutiny and challenge during the year, it is clear that members are aware that their role is challenging and they have a steep learning curve to ensure that they can fully deliver on their role.
-The IJB is forecasting a deficit position for 2020-21 and is facing significant cost and demand pressures moving forward.
+We have not identified deficiencies in member scrutiny and challenge during the year and it is clear that members are aware that their role is challenging and they have a steep learning curve to ensure that they can fully deliver on their role.
+The IJB has a significant period of adjustment to meet the needs of the community in the aftermath of the pandemic and is facing significant cost and demand pressures moving forward.
 Members will need to make important decisions moving forward around the ambitions of the Strategic Commissioning Plan, in particular the future shape and scale of service delivery.
 In this context, member continuity and experience is important.